 During a laser iridotomy, the laser light is used to create a small hole in the iris that forms your pupil, which allows drainage of intraocular fluid.
 Before the laser was invented, this small hole was created using scissors in the operating room.
 Being able to do the procedure in the clinic office using a laser is a safer and big advancement.

-Video: Laser Iridotomy
+Video: How Laser Iridotomy Works

-The Procedure is Nearly Painless
+Laser Iridotomy Surgery is Nearly Painless

 Many people are concerned about possible pain and side effects of laser iridotomy.
 Generally speaking, the procedure is nearly painless.
 Your eye is anesthetized with numbing eye drops, and a small lens is placed on the surface of the eye to help focus the laser.